 Compare the 644 Tents on Ten Pound Backpack based on their weight, price and a few more features as well.

-Find many more tents ranked by their weight over at the compare tents page.
+Find even more winter camping tents over at the compare tents page.